AnnuJoshi/data-interview-prep/prep/sql/postgres_theory.md

     interval '3 days'
     interval '1 year -4 months

+    INTERVAL '45 minutes' is a literal interval value in PostgreSQL, which you can use for comparison.

+    To ease any doubts, let’s think about how PostgreSQL handles this internally.
+The database normalizes intervals for comparison, so whether the actual time difference comes out as '30 minutes' or '1800 seconds', it will accurately evaluate against '45 minutes'.
+For example, if a delivery took 40 minutes, the interval comparison will return true for <= INTERVAL '45 minutes'.
+    It’s very reliable and doesn’t require manual conversion to seconds or minutes.

+    It’s flexible with the syntax and understands 'minute' or 'minutes', 'hour' or 'hours', etc. So, no issue there.

 ```sql

 -- duration between two events
 SELECT delivery_end - delivery_start AS trip_interval